Friday, December 1, 2023

 Almah and Virginity

-It really does seem like the argument that Almah doesn’t mean Virgin begins with the simple fact that there is another Hebrew word for Virgin, Bethulah and has little substance beyond that.
+It really does seem like the argument that Almah doesn’t mean Virgin begins and ends with the simple fact that there is another Hebrew word for Virgin, Bethulah and has little substance beyond that.

 It is far from unheard of for a language to have more than one word that conveys the idea of Virginity, English has at least two, Virgin and Maiden, with Maiden often being used more poetically.
 Modern English of course one can mock and dismiss as virtually a composite language with way more words then we actually need for lots of things.
-However Japanese is a much more ancient language, much more comparable to Hebrew in the size of its vocabulary.
+However Japanese is a much more ancient and for a long time isolated language and so much more comparable to Hebrew in the size of its vocabulary.

 Dotei is another Japanese word for virgin.
 And I have read contradictory reports on if it is gender neutral or specifically means “male virgin”.
 The existence of Shojo does mean that a gender neutral word would rarely be used of a female specifically.
 Almah, unlike Bethulah, does have a grammatically masculine form, ‘elem, used in 1 Samuel 17:56 (of David at a time when as far we known he hadn't had sex yet) and 1 Samuel 20:22 where the KJV translated it as “strpling” and “young man”.
 The Quran interestingly implies Mary was Trans Masculine and/or Intersex in Surah 3:36.